-Two weeks ago I started the discussion about beginnings in fiction by referencing a great running gag in the movie Throw Mama From the Train.
+Two weeks ago I started the discussion about beginnings in fiction by referencing a great running gag in the movie Throw Momma From the Train.
 I’ve covered when (in time) to start the story (The Night Was Sultry, part 1), and how to select an internal conflict to go with the external plot (The Night Was Sultry, part 2).
 In other words, we’ve talked about the narrative hook and setting the stakes.

 But in addition to the narrative hook, you need an emotional hook.

 Last week when I talked about the internal conflict, that was in relationship to how the protagonist feels about the process, what they care about, and what is going to drive them to solve the problem.
 While that involves the protagonist’s feelings, it isn’t what I mean by emotional hook.
 The emotional hooks is the answer to this question: why should the reader care about the protagonist’s success or failure?
 And most importantly, why should they care from the beginning?

 The narrative hook engages the reader’s curiosity, but the emotional hook engages the reader’s heart.
 You want the reader to root for your protagonist to succeed, and to do that the reader has to care—the reader has to find redeeming qualities in your protagonist, something the reader will sympathize and/or identify with.
 This doesn’t mean that your lead character must be a paragon of virtue, or obviously heroic.
 Just that they are worth the reader’s time.